astropy/pyvo/docs/pyvo/data_access.rst

 * the problem may not be with your query or the PyVO software; it may be the remote service.
-* if you are access many services as part of a script, be sure to catch exceptions to allow for graceful recovery.
+* if you are accessing many services as part of a script, be sure to catch exceptions to allow for graceful recovery.